NNPDF/pineappl/docs/cli-tutorial.md

     7    4  4.5  0.145 0  0.071 3  0.037 1  0.031 4 0.004 2 0.001

-Looking at the `total` column you can see that the numbers are much smaller than `1`, which would correspond to a one sigma deviation.
+Looking at the `total` column you can see that the numbers are much smaller than `1`, which would correspond to a one sigma difference.
 This we'd expect knowing that this dataset is used to fit both PDF sets.
 Furthermore, the remaining columns show how this pull was calculated, for instance for the first bin we see that when we sum the four contributions in `pull` we obtain the